Hotel Yorba

-"Hotel Yorba" is the lead single from White Blood Cells, by American garage rock band the White Stripes, and their first single to be released commercially.
-It was released on November 12, 2001.
+"Hotel Yorba" is the lead single from White Blood Cells, by American garage rock band the White Stripes.
+A country song uncharacteristic of the band's punk and rock roots, it was released on November 12, 2001.

+Background

 Built in 1926, the Hotel Yorba is a former hotel in southwest Detroit that can be seen along I-75 near the Ambassador Bridge to Canada.
 The single version of the song was recorded in room 206 of the building which is now used as government subsidized housing.
 Jack says that, as a child, he heard a rumor that the Beatles had stayed there—a rumor that, although false, he loved.